 If you are born the Year of the Ox and interested in participating in the ceremony, please contact us.
 In the ceremony, there are specific throwing beans, so you will receive a package of them from the Shrine before the day of the ritual to use.
 (For overseas participants, you will prepare the beans by yourself.
 The priest will give instruction how to make them).

 Participants will be asked to share their names in the livestream as well as photo or video while they are participating.

 To start raising funds to open a community center (Shinto Shrine) and hold various events, we have decided that the priest’s Closing Talk will only be open to Shinto Inari Kai members (and Silver, Gold patrons).
 If you are interested in hearing the Closing Talk, please join our membership through our website ShintoInari.org or Patreon.com/ShintoInari.
 The Closing Talks will explain the prayers that were read, discuss traditional Japanese customs, and include other information and backgrounds.

 Also, only members will have full access to view recorded streams in our video archives.
 Please reference the list on our website.

-We welcome osaisen (donations for when you visit Shinto Shrines) for participation in the live stream service.
+We welcome osaisen (donations for when you visit Shinto Shrines) for participation in the live stream ceremony.